zachmeyer/Ferrisyum/README.md

 ## Contact

-For any questions or feedback, please submit an issue or use Github Discussions.
+For any questions or feedback, please submit an issue.

 ## 3rd Party Libraries